proshian/neural-swipe-keyboard-android/README.md

 A pre-built APK is available in the [Releases section](https://github.com/proshian/neural-swipe-keyboard-android/releases) of this repository.

 ## Why This Exists
 Most keyboard apps from large tech companies log your swipe gestures to their servers.
 While open-source keyboards protect your privacy, they often fall short in swipe-typing accuracy compared to proprietary offerings.
 This gap exists because major companies have used neural networks for swipe typing ([1](https://research.google/blog/the-machine-intelligence-behind-gboard/), [2](https://www.grammarly.com/blog/engineering/deep-learning-swipe-typing/), [3](https://yandex.ru/company/news/02-06-23)) since 2015, when [Google demonstrated that neural networks improve swipe typing decoding](https://ieeexplore.ieee.org/document/7178336).

-Building such models requires ML expertise often unavailable to small teams.
+Building such models requires ML expertise that may be unavailable to small teams.

 This project aims to help mobile developers build privacy-focused keyboards.

 ## State of the Project